Gruruya/nimtemplate/LICENSES/CC-BY-SA-4.0.md

 **_Considerations for the public:_** By using one of our public licenses, a licensor grants the public permission to use the licensed material under specified terms and conditions.
-If the licensor's permission is not necessary for any reason-for example, because of any applicable exception or limitation to copyright-then that use is not regulated by the license.
+If the licensor’s permission is not necessary for any reason-for example, because of any applicable exception or limitation to copyright-then that use is not regulated by the license.
 Our licenses grant only permissions under copyright and certain other rights that a licensor has